tubbadu/SpeChar/README.md

 >     #python interpreter
 >     python3
->     #this is needed to paste the chosen character
+>     #this is needed to type the chosen character
 >     xdotool
 >     #python libraries, installed from pip
->     PySimpleGUI
+>     PyQt6
 >     #those should already be installed
 >     os
 >     subprocess